 The University of Alabama will host the 47th Southeastern Undergraduate Research Conference (SURC) on February 6-7th, 2015.
 The Southeastern Undergraduate Research Conference is a unique opportunity for students in the region to present their undergraduate research work to other students and faculty members.
 Both oral and poster presentations will be given.
 Students will also network with graduate school recruiters and meet other students and faculty members engaged in chemistry research.
 Prizes are given for the best posters and oral presentations.
 The conference allows students to present their work in a friendly environment and obtain feedback and ideas related to their work.
-Prof. Kim Dunbar from Texas A&M University will present the keynote lecture.
+Prof. Oleg Ozerov from Texas A&M University will present the keynote lecture.

 The Department of Chemistry seeks outstanding applications for two assistant professor positions in the areas of chemical biology and materials science.
 More information on these positions and application instructions can be found here.